JetBrains/intellij-sdk-docs/topics/reference_guide/jcef.md

 );
 ```

-The above snippet will be executed in the embedded browser and will display alert box with the "Hello World!" message.
+The above snippet will be executed in the embedded browser and will display an alert box with the "Hello World!" message.
-The `url` and `lineNumber` parameters are used in the error report in the browser, if the script throws an error.
+The `url` and `lineNumber` parameters are used in the error report in the browser if the script throws an error.
 Their purpose is to help debugging in case of errors, and they are not crucial for the script execution.
 It is common to pass `browser.getCefBrowser().getUrl()` or null/empty string, and `0` as these parameters.

 ### Executing Plugin Code From JavaScript

-JCEF doesn't provide direct access to DOM from the plugin code (it may [change](https://youtrack.jetbrains.com/issue/JBR-2046) in the future) and asynchronous communication with JavaScript is achieved with the callback mechanism.
+JCEF doesn't provide direct access to DOM from the plugin code (it may [change](https://youtrack.jetbrains.com/issue/JBR-2046) in the future), and asynchronous communication with JavaScript is achieved with the callback mechanism.
 It allows executing plugin code from the embedded browser via JavaScript, e.g., when a button or link is clicked, a shortcut is pressed, a JavaScript function is called, etc.

 JavaScript query callback is represented by [`JBCefJSQuery`](%gh-ic%/platform/platform-api/src/com/intellij/ui/jcef/JBCefJSQuery.java).